 I promised I would write a deep dive.
 This is it.

+I didn’t use a single traditional keyword tool.
+No Ahrefs.
+No Semrush.
+No expensive backlink campaigns.
 You can do this 100% for free manually (which is how I started, and it’s grueling but it works), or you can use the automation system I eventually built to do it for me.

 Let’s dive into the exact workflow.